-We are human, so we all have our fears, including those with the disorder a narcissist is afraid of a few things.
-The narcissist personality disorder is on a spectrum, so it varies from each one how severe their fears are.
-Narcissists will project their fears onto you, and often after any form of a relationship with one, you can end up fearing these things, there is a big difference, often they have gone into fight survival mode and seek to destroy people, blaming all others.
-In contrast, you most like have gone into freeze or fawn and want to help others.
+We are human, so we all have our fears, including those with the disorder.
+A narcissist is afraid of a few things.
+The narcissist personality disorder is on a spectrum, so it varies from each one what their fears are and how severe their fears are.
+Narcissists will project their fears onto you, and often after any form of a relationship with one, you can end up fearing these things.
+There is a big difference.
+Often they have gone into fight survival mode and seek to destroy people, blaming all others.
+In contrast, you most like to have gone into freeze or fawn and want to help others.

 A narcissists anger and rage are often driven by fear of being exposed; they feel threatened; your anger towards a narcissist is often through being provoked, exploited, hurt, put down by them.